 How many times have you started into a conversation with your spouse and thought, “Here we go again”?
 It’s not an uncommon process and highlights a repetitive dynamic in communication.
 Every couple has a repetitive dynamic and repetitive conflicts.
 John Gottman, co-founder of the Gottman Institute (www.gottman.com), reports in his research that every couple has conflict topics that never get resolved.
 Never!
 The “masters” of communication (Gottman’s phrase) find ways to successfully navigate these topics.
 They do so by having a dialogue, a discussion where both parties are understood.

 It’s easy at this point to focus on being understood.
-This is where most couple’s go wrong.
+This is where most couples go wrong.
 Each individual is so focused on communicating their perspective on the situation that they forget to understand.
-How clearly each person enunciates their words doesn’t mean much if the other isn’t focused on listening and offering understanding.
+How clearly each person enunciates their words doesn’t mean much if the other isn’t focused on listening and offering to understand.
 The most important and most difficult aspect of a dialogue is to listen.
 Only through listening well can a couple navigate repetitive issues and avoid gridlock.

 Common causes of gridlock: